djangoflow/flutter-djangoflow/packages/djangoflow_app/README.md

 `SandboxBanner`: A simple Banner that allows you to show a banner on the top-start corner of the screen with a custom message and color.
 It's useful to indicate the current environment (e.g., sandbox, production).

+`EnvSwitcher`: A simple widget that allows you to toggle between different environments with a long press.

 ## Note

 `DjangoflowAppSnackbar` uses `ScaffoldMessenger`. `DjangoflowAppSnackbar`'s global key needs to be provided to `MaterialApp`'s `scaffoldMessengerKey`.